texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/technical-design.md

 ### Engineering Media

+Engineering media uses rendering methods to create a realistic view of a part or machine.
+Animations show how different parts come together in assembly to create one working device.

 | Event                                                                                                  | Details                                                                              | Event # |
 | ------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------ | ------- |
 | Engineering Media - Original 3D Computer Image of a Mechanical Part or Parts                           |                                                                                      | HP30500 |